-Editor's note 1: The detailed information elements included in the request/response are FFS and needs to be aligned with the parameters in the existing OMA APIs.
+NOTE 2: In this release, the MMTel Enabler Server is deployed in the PLMN operator domain.

-Editor's note 2: The flow will need to be updated once SA2 work is done to specify NEF exposure of IMS session management (Nnef_ImsSessionManagement).
+Editor's note: The flow will need to be updated once SA2 work is done to specify NEF exposure of IMS session management (Nnef_ImsSessionManagement).

+8.4.3.3 Information flows

+8.4.3.3.1 Third-Party Call with DC capability establishment request